 Apple Cider Vinegar Recipe

-Apple cider vinegar drinks have become increasingly popular among diabetes patients.
-The classic diabetes 2 recipe contains apple cider vinegar, cinnamon, baking soda, honey, and water.
+Apple cider vinegar drinks have become increasingly popular among diabetics.
+The classic diabetes 2 recipe contains ACV, cinnamon, baking soda, honey, and water.
 Variations include sweeteners and other juices for a tastier flavor.
-The goal is to consume the right apple cider vinegar diabetes dosage daily to stabilize blood sugar levels.
+The goal is to consume the right apple cider vinegar diabetes dosage daily to stabilize sugar levels.
 Here are some of the most popular apple vinegar recipes for diabetes.

 Cinnamon and Apple Cider Vinegar